AumPauskar/cs-notes/embedded_c.md

 The following are the steps to run a code on Keil \
 Note: Here we are working on intel 8051AH microcontroller

-1. Install and run keil
+- Install and run keil
+If you are on a windows system you can run the exe file locally, if you are on a linux machine you can run keil through wine and it will function just like you are running it on windows natively. \
-2. Open a new microvision project under the projects tab.
+- Open a new microvision project under the projects tab.
+Open projects first which is located in the menu bar.
+Click on open a new micro vision (uVision) project. \
-3. Locate and save the folder in the desired place (with no extension).
+- Locate and save the folder in the desired place (with no extension).
+The prompt will ask you for a cocation where the project needs to be saved.
+It is always a great practice to always have a new project under a new folder, this makes sure that the project files remain persistant even after making modifications or making a completely new project. \
-4. Create a new file with the extension `.c` and save the file.
+- Create a new file with the extension `.c` and save the file.
+Afte completing all the steps given above, open a new wile by using ctrl+n and saving it first with the extension `.c`, use ctrl+s to save the file. \
-5. Open the startup file on the left hand side and select the add file option.
+- Open the startup file on the left hand side and select the add file option.
 Select the .c file you have created.
+In order to execute the code that you have written, the software must include it in the environment.
+To do this first on the left system tray right click and then select `add existing files to group` and then double select your code base file. \
-6. Translate the file first and then build the file, both the options are available on the menubar.
+- Translate the file first and then build the file, both the options are available on the menubar. \
+Translating the file changes the embedded c code to assembly level code, then build it to futher convert it into binary code.
-7. Select the debug option.
+- Select the debug option.
+In the menubar select debug, the the debug menu select `start/stop debug session`.
+This will lead you upto a debug screen.
+In the debug screen you have to go to the `run` to run the code normally, or if you have to run/debug it line by line then go to the `step` button to run/debug it step by step.
-8. Under the peripherals tab select the peripherals you require.
+- Under the peripherals tab select the peripherals you require.
-9. Use either run or step one line function
+Unlike other languages keil, the console does not support normal IO.
+You have to select a peripheral to go along with it.
+- Gain output
+The output can be traced by the peripheral pins to gain any digital form of output or use `analysis window` to analyse the function in the analog fasion.

 ## Tasks